michaelKurowski/todo/README.md

 # About
-This app allows users to dispatch messages for various rooms, named as tokens.
+This app allows users to dispatch messages for various rooms (known as tokens).
 To proceed, user just need to type name of the room, and then just manage messages by adding them and deleting.
 # Language
  - **Database** MongoDB
  - **Web Server** JavaScript